Healthy eating on a budget

 Be flexible with your recipes

 If we are buying seasonal produce and meat and fish on sale you can't always make the recipes that you want.
-Rather you need to be flexible so make sure you are armed with a handful of and easy recipes and commit yourself to using up your week's food supply.
+Rather you need to be flexible so make sure you are armed with a handful of and easy recipes and commit yourself to use up your week's food supply.
 If you are working back late don't be tempted to grab some takeaway just out of convenience.
 Get home and whip up that quick chicken stir-fry; it will take 15 minutes at the most.

 Cook extra dinner - so you have lunch the next day